 Luring is often connected with kidnapping and sexual offenses.
 However, the crime of luring requires only the attempt to entice someone to go with you or meet you somewhere.
 Even if the person being lured runs away or does not meet up with you, you can be charged.
 Luring also requires criminal intent.
 You should not be criminally charged if you had no criminal intentions in the alleged luring incident.

 Luring is a rather serious offense commonly connected to other very serious offenses.
-Our New Jersey criminal defense attorneys can help you fight your charges.
+Our Atlantic City criminal defense attorneys can help you fight your charges.
 Call the Law Offices of John J. Zarych at (609) 616-4956 for a free case review.

 What Is Considered Luring in New Jersey